chrisnoonan98675/site/xl-release/how-to/configure-cluster.markdown

 ### Step 6 Start the nodes

 Start XL Release on each node, beginning with the first node that you configured.
 Ensure that each node is fully up and running before starting the next one.

+## Advanced configuration

+### Network split resolution

+In case of a network split, the XL Release cluster has a default strategy configured to avoid the creation of multiple independent cluster partitions from the original cluster.
+The default configured strategy is the `MajorityLeaderAutoDowningProvider`.

+This auto-downing strategy shuts down every cluster partition which is in minority (example: `partition size < cluster size / 2`).
+When the cluster is split into two parts, `partition size == cluster size / 2`, the partition containing the oldest active cluster member will survive.
+If there are no partitions containing the sufficient number of members the quorum cannot be achieved and the whole cluster will be shutdown.
+When this occurs, an external restart of the cluster is required.

+An alternative strategy available by defauylt is the `OldestLeaderAutoDowningProvider`.
+The strategy can be activated in the `XL_RELEASE_SERVER_HOME/conf/xl-release.conf` file by specifying:

+    xl {
+        cluster {
+            akka {
+                cluster {
+                    downing-provider-class = "com.xebialabs.xlrelease.actors.cluster.downing.OldestLeaderAutoDowningProvider"
+                }
+            }
+        }
+        ...
+    }

+This strategy will always keep the partition with the oldest active node alive.
+It is suitable for an XL Release cluster which requires to stay up as long as possible, without depdending on the number of members in the partitions.